VolumeElement/VolumeElement.github.io/_posts/2023-07-19-a-hyperbolic-pde.md

 pin: False
 ---

-Several months ago I saw [this image](https://i.imgur.com/afTMvuj.jpg) and wondered if the plot shown in the original probelm was actual the solution to the stated PDE.
+Several months ago I saw [this image](https://i.imgur.com/afTMvuj.jpg) and wondered if the plot shown in the original probelm was actually the solution to the stated PDE.
 In addition to being a fun problem it's also a good excuse to play with some plots in python.

 ## Problem